CammiePone/Planning-Docs/Devotion.md

     - Summons a ring of tentacles that will attack anything that gets too close.
   - [ ] Summon Shade (Intricate)
     - Creates a shadow-like entity that attacks anything that interacts with the block it's spawned in.
+  - [ ] Geyser (Intricate)
+    - Creates a geyser of water at the targetted block, which will launch entities into the air.
   - [ ] Black Hole (Complex)
     - Summons a void in space that pulls all entities towards it and deals damage.
   - [ ] Satellite Dragonfly (Complex)